-If you’re investing long term into an asset, you are thinking number will go up.
+If you’re investing long term into an asset, you are thinking price will go up.
 Gains are great, but if you’re in the US they are also subject to a capital gains tax.

-Outside of your active trading, you may want to hold Gold, BTC, ETH or other cryptos for teh very long term.
+Outside of your active trading, you may want to hold Gold, BTC, ETH or other cryptos for the very long term.
 Betting on them for your retirement.

 If that’s the case, you can save yourself the 20% capital gains tax if you invest using a Roth IRA.
 These tax advantageous funds are available for both crypto and gold.